 - Pricing benefits of Reserved Instances are shared when the purchasing account is part of a set of accounts billed under one consolidated billing payer account

 - Consolidated billing account aggregates the list value of member accounts within a region.

 - When the list value of all active Reserved Instances for the consolidated billing account reaches a discount pricing tier, any Reserved Instances purchased after this point by any member of the consolidated billing account are charged at the discounted rate (as long as the list value for that consolidated account stays above the discount pricing tier threshold)

 Buying Reserved Instances

-Buying Reserved Instances need selection of the following
+Buying Reserved Instances need a selection of the following

 - Platform (for example, Linux)